What is Kodi

 Please note that as of writing this all the links to the repositories are active and working.
 This is subject to change.
 If you find that any of the links to the repositories are not working please leave us a comment so that we can find a new link.

-Also, Please see our Disclaimer page in regards to external links and products.
+Also, please see our Disclaimer page in regards to external links and products.

-Best Kodi Repos
+Best Kodi v18 Repos

 Protect yourself while streaming

-My Fire Streams highly recommends that you protect yourself by using a VPN anytime you are streaming whether it’s on Kodi or using another third party app like IPTV/Terrarium.
+My Fire Streams highly recommends that you protect yourself by using a VPN anytime you are streaming whether it’s on Kodi or using another third-party app like IPTV/Terrarium.
 When you access these streaming services without a VPN you are allowing your ISP to see all of your activities.
 Your ISP can throttle your internet connection if they see fit.

 With a proper VPN, you can keep your activity private from your ISP.
 We recommend going with a VPN service that does not keep log files.
-You will also want a service that offers UDP connection for uninterrupted connections.
+You will also want a service that offers UDP connections for uninterrupted connections.
 Some VPN services do not do well with Kodi.

 Through months of testing, we found that IPVANISH offers the best service.
 IPVANISH does not keep log files and it works extremely well with not only Kodi but with all of your network devices.
 To get IPVANISH please use the link below.